Anismhamid/server/ReadMe.md

 #### Response:

--   200 Accepted: Returns a list of the user's receipts.
+-   200 Accepted: Returns a list of the user's receipts

--   401 Unauthorized: If the user attempts to access receipts of another user without proper authorization.
+-   401 Unauthorized: If the user attempts to access receipts of another user without proper authorization

--   404 Not Found: If no receipts are found for the given user.
+-   404 Not Found: If no receipts are found for the given user

 #### Security:

 -   Authorization Middleware: Both routes utilize the auth middleware to ensure the user is authenticated.
-The admin check is done on the first route (GET /api/receipts), and the second route checks that the logged-in user is trying to access their own receipts.
+The admin check is done on the first route (GET /api/receipts), and the second route checks that the logged-in user is trying to access their own receipts

--   Admin Route: Only users with the role Admin can access all receipts.
+-   Admin Route: Only users with the role Admin can access all receipts

--   User Route: Users can only access their own receipts, and Admins can access any user's receipts.
+-   User Route: Users can only access their own receipts, and Admins can access any user's receipts